 Expat families and children

-In Jamaica, primary school is completely free and compulsory.
-Secondary school is from year five to 11 and post-secondary is optional for two years.
+Primary school is completely free and compulsory in Jamaica.
+Secondary school is from Year 5 to Year 11 and post-secondary is optional for two years.
 Independent education is available and many expats choose this course or go with one of the international schools in the country.

 Kingston was the island’s only city for some time, and visitors are often surprised by its size.
 It boasts great nightlife, restaurants and wonderful shopping opportunities.
 Families who enjoy spending time outside can explore to their heart’s content on safaris and hikes.
 The large tourist community means there are many interesting places to see and fun things to do for the whole family.